tripu/Vita/life.md

 * Always remember that you tend to idealise the **past**.

 > *&ldquo;Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
 That's what you do when life is short.&rdquo;*

 &mdash;&nbsp;[Paul Graham](http://paulgraham.com/vb.html).

-> *&ldquo;Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.&rdquo;* &mdash;&nbsp;[Paul Graham](http://paulgraham.com/todo.html).
+> *&ldquo;Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.&rdquo;*

+&mdash;&nbsp;[Paul Graham](http://paulgraham.com/todo.html).

 ## 2 People

 * **People** around you, who are important to you, are the second most important thing.
-* Explicitely asserting **non–romantic #love** (to relatives and close friends) [seems to be necessary and have a huge positive impact on long-term happiness](http://paulgraham.com/todo.html).
+* Explicitely asserting :triangular_flag_on_post:**non–romantic love** (to relatives and close friends) [seems to be necessary and have a huge positive impact on long-term happiness](http://paulgraham.com/todo.html).
 It isn't always natural nor easy, though.
-* **#Love** isn't an absolute, and it doesn't manifest itself in a perfect form.
+* :triangular_flag_on_post:**Love** isn't an absolute, and it doesn't manifest itself in a perfect form.
 There is no “perfect match”, nor a “soul mate” ultimately waiting for you.
-* In most day–to–day situations, **#lying** is **bad** and shall be avoided.
+* In most day–to–day situations, :triangular_flag_on_post:**lying** is **bad** and shall be avoided.
 There are a number of circumstances, though, when lying is perfectly admisible&nbsp;&mdash;&nbsp;and even advisable.
-Always telling the **#truth** is overrated.
+Always telling the :triangular_flag_on_post:**truth** is overrated.
 Few valid exceptions to this rule may be lying (or simply hiding part of the truth) to: children, mentally incapable adults, terminally ill patients.
 There are situations in which a *lack* of information is good for you.
 But those are the exception.
-* One shall take no **#offence** from sources one does not value or respect.
+* One shall take no :triangular_flag_on_post:**offence** from sources one does not value or respect.
 If someone I despise call me a name, or tries to offend me, I can safely ignore them (as long as their public defamation or verbal violence doesn't actually affect my image or reputation).
 * One can't **please everybody**.
 There isn't one way of being, behaving or talking that everybody always likes and approves.
 Even the most likeable, charming, thoughtful person can be annoying to some people, sometimes.
 Therefore, realising that somebody just doesn't like you, for no particular reasons, might well be irrelevant news&nbsp;&mdash;&nbsp;it doesn't always need to trigger self–evaluation nor reflection, let alone guilt.
 * **When I see in other people habits or traits of personality that I despise**, sometimes it is because deep down I know I have that very same defect.
 I'll do well if I stop and reflect honestly when I detect those unpleasant behaviours in others; when I can actually recognise myself on those